 Enjoy this fruit-packed smoothie made with chia seeds and coconut oil for an extra health boost.
-A great morning wake up; this smoothie makes me feel so energised.
+A great morning wake up; this smoothie will energise you for the day!

 Did you know there are names for the different shapes of strawberries?